 Wishing Star .
 This charity grants wishes to children with advanced illnesses who are between 3 and 21 years old and live in Eastern and Central Washington and Idaho.
 This organization focuses on providing positive and uplifting experiences for children with life-threatening or life-shortening illnesses.

 Wishing Well Foundation USA .
 This organization is committed to granting wishes for children with advanced illness.
 Children between the ages of 3 and 18 years old are eligible to apply.

 Compassion Partners.
 This Disney program provides children and their families free passes to Disney theme parks.
 Passes are available by calling 407-396-5320.

 Dream Foundation .
-The Dream Foundation fulfills the wishes of adults suffering from advanced illnesses.
+The Dream Foundation fulfills the wishes of adults with advanced illnesses.
 The foundation helps adults find peace and closure with the realization of a final wish.
-Dream Foundation grants requests to adults older than 18 years old whose life expectancy, confirmed by their physicians, is one year or less.
+Dream Foundation grants requests to adults whose life expectancy, confirmed by their physicians, is one year or less.
 They must also confirm that they have limited resources.